wilsonmar/wilsonmar.github.io/_posts/2022-03-02-observability.md

 QUESTION [1] - Over the lifetime of this system, about how often (per week) do measurements of the system need to be considered by each persona in the company?

-Example for a hypothetical 1,000-user scenario:
+Example for a hypothetical 1,000-user scenario, where <strong>% Each</strong> is the percentage of total users grouped into that persona.

 <table border="1" cellpadding="4" cellspacing="0">
 <tr valign="top"><th> Persona </th><th> % Each </th><th> # Users